 How to avoid microbial spoilage of food?

 Why are microbes the most important group of organisms on our planet?
 How is knowledge of microbiology applied in medicine and industry, or in food production?
 What research techniques are used to study viruses, bacteria and other microbes?
-These are important questions, and you can find answers to these and many others in the study of Microbiology and microbial biotechnology.

 Upon completing your degree, you will: